nmrML/nmrML/ontologies/readme.txt

 Next Step:
 Add CVterms als required in the XSD leafs when CVTermType, CVParamType, CVParamWithUnitType... occures.
 For, e.g. name="buffer" type="CVTermType", we have to create a term "buffer" in the CV, so it can be further populated according to our use cases?
 For e.g. SolventType, decide if we want to have naming coherence of the XSD leafs to the CV entry Class labels ?
 E.g. Should we put the term "SolventType" or the term "solvent" intop the CV?
 I suggest the latter is more correct.
 Word separator (_ vs spc) alignment
 ID scheme alignmemnt
 Amalgamating nmr and msi namespaces into one NS without imports.
+Adding structure, terms required by use case examples, include terms to be refactored from Rubtsov xsd?

 ID alignment: